SamiZein/gitdev/README.md

-# Gitdev
+# GitDev

-Gitdev is a developer collaboration website.
-It takes a developer-first approach for times when githubs' project-first approach may not be suitable.
-By requiring a github sign-in, Gitdev is able to streamline account creation and secure authentication while also leveraging their API to provide a comprehensive representation of a potential collaborators information, offering insight otherwise not readily available.
+GitDev is a developer collaboration website.
+It takes a developer-first approach for times when githubs' project-first approach may not be suitable such as game jams and coding competitions.
+The idea is to initally connect here and continue collaborating elsewhere like GitHub and Discord.
+By requiring a github sign-in, GitDev is able to streamline account creation and secure authentication while also leveraging their API to provide a comprehensive representation of a potential collaborators information, offering insight otherwise not readily available including an account level linguistics bar.
 Try it out yourself and see you own user language breakdown!

 ![screenshot](users_page.png)